ten7/hosting-drupal-on-kubernetes/lab04_configuration.md

 Typically, Secrets are used for highly secure credentials such as passwords and API keys, rather than to store entire configuration files.
 For the latter case, Kubernetes offers *Configmaps*.
 A Configmap represents one or more files inside a single directory.
 They aren't subject to the 1Mb size limitation or base64 encoding of Secrets, but they aren't encrypted either.
 Configmaps are created using `kubectl`.

-Our database container, `ten7/flight-deck-db:develop`, is built to [expect a config map](https://github.com/ten7/flight-deck-db/blob/develop/README.md) to create users, databases, and more.
-Let's create a minimal Configmap to configure the `mysql` Statefulset:
+Our database container, `ten7/flight-deck-db:develop`, is built to [expect a YAML file](https://github.com/ten7/flight-deck-db/blob/develop/README.md) to create users, databases, and more.
+Let's create a minimal Configmap to provide that file to the `mysql` Statefulset:

 1. Using a text editor, create a new file `configmaps.yml`.
 2. Edit the file to be the following: